 - Online at discoverpass.wa.gov - In person from any of nearly 600 recreational license vendors where state fishing and hunting licenses are sold. - By phone (866) 320-9933 - When you renew your vehicle license.
-(Your pass will be mailed to you and should arrive between 7 to 10 business days after the date of purchase.) - At State Parks headquarters and region offices, and at state parks when staff is available.
+(Your pass will be mailed to you and should arrive between 7 to 10 business days after the date of purchase.) - At State Parks headquarters and region offices, and at state parks either from available staff or one of many automated ticket machines. - Learn more at discoverpass.wa.gov